Aeris111/CS_song/README.md

 ## Significance
 ### Cultural Preservation and Transmission

-The significant use of code-switching language in Hong Kong culture is reflected in Cantopop songs, which serve as a cultural representation and showcase certain mainstream values of Hong Kong.
-Thus, analyzing these songs can aid in the preservation of cultural of Hong Kong.
+Pop songs can serve as mediums that reflect culture and showcase certain mainstream values of the local community, and Cantopop songs are no exception.
+Moreover, the annotations marked in the data help in better understanding the characteristics of Cantopop songs.
+Therefore, we believe that our collection can contribute to the preservation of Hong Kong's culture to some extent.

 ### Further utilizations: